Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 How Do You Calculate B2B Lead Generation ROI Accurately?

 The B2B Lead Gen ROI Simulator fixes the most common B2B measurement error: counting leads instead of revenue.
-A campaign generating 500 MQLs at Rs 200 per lead looks better on a dashboard than a campaign generating 50 SQLs at Rs 2,000 per lead.
-But if only 2% of MQLs convert to revenue (10 deals) while 20% of SQLs convert (10 deals at higher average deal size), the SQL-focused campaign wins on actual ROI.
+A campaign generating 500 MQLs at Rs 200 per lead looks better on a dashboard than a campaign generating fifty SQLs at Rs 2,000 per lead.
+But if only 2% of MQLs convert to revenue while 20% of SQLs convert at a higher average deal size, the SQL-focused campaign wins decisively on actual ROI.

 How Do You Reduce B2B Sales Cycle Length?

 The Sales Cycle Reduction Simulator models the revenue impact of compressing the time from first touch to closed deal.
-B2B sales cycles average 3-6 months for mid-market deals and 6-12 months for enterprise.
-Reducing cycle length by even 15-20% has a compounding effect on annual revenue because your sales team can work more deals per year.
+B2B sales cycles average three to six months for mid-market deals and six to twelve months for enterprise.
+Reducing cycle length by even 15–20% has a compounding effect on annual revenue because your sales team can work more deals per year.

-The Marketing-Sales Alignment Simulator addresses the organizational cause of slow cycles.
-When marketing qualifies leads using one set of criteria and sales uses another, 30-50% of handoff time is wasted on misqualified leads.
-Aligning on a single lead scoring model, shared definitions of MQL and SQL, and a service-level agreement for lead follow-up time reduces cycle length by 15-25% and improves sales team satisfaction with marketing-sourced leads.
+The Marketing-Sales Alignment Simulator addresses the organisational cause of slow cycles.
+When marketing qualifies leads using one set of criteria and sales uses another, 30–50% of handoff time is wasted on misqualified leads.
+Aligning on a single lead scoring model, shared definitions of MQL and SQL, and a service-level agreement for lead follow-up time reduces cycle length by 15–25% and improves sales team satisfaction with marketing-sourced leads significantly.

 Which Channels Generate the Highest Quality B2B Leads?